joshuaned/comp2000_2025_ass1/README.md

 ## How I utilised Inheritence and Interfaces
 I created three main abstract classes that allow the efficent use of inheritence for easily adding new plants to the game, and new kinds of tiles.\
 The superclass Tile, which is set as abstract for the reason it is not to be directly used as an object itself, has a few children in this project, being Water.java, Grass.java, and Farmland.java.\
-Since the children of Tile.java will all be very similar, just with little changes, cell can instead of containing all the variables and methods of the tiles, can create new objects instead.
+Since the children of Tile.java will all be very similar, just with little changes, cell can instead of containing all the variables and methods of the tiles, can create new objects instead.\
+I created a Button abstract superclass, as the buttons would be a little different from the cells, and as they are to be reused as objects with similar functions, this was the best way to do it.\
+Since the button also like Cell uses x, y, width and heigh, I simply extended Rectangle to inherit its variables.
+I could also use its pre-exisiting contains method for checking if the player is hovering over the button.\
+I created a Plant abstract superclass, as all the plants will also be very similar, this is the general idea of inheritence.
+If I to add more plants, buttons, or tile varients, I don't have to rewrite alot of code, as I only really need to use the parents constructer through super(), then input the variables I want.\
+So by using Inheritence in my project, I have made it almost infinatly expandable, with the need to write very little code to do so.

 #### How Inheritence supports good design
 In my program, by utilising inheritence and creating objects that inherit from a so called, super class, being my abstract classes, allows me to avoid rewriting code for every single land tile I want to create, this is the same with the plants and buttons.\